oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 Of course, there is a bonus stored up together with the library. ngync has extended template-driven approach with missing feature of <b>ngModelArray</b>.
 </p>
 <p align="justify">
 ngModelArray is a directive that can be used to group ngModel directives together into an array.
 It is designed to be used as a child of the ngForm directive.
 It also requires a name attribute so that the control can be registered with the parent ngForm directive under that name.
-The directive itself resides in NgFormsModule.
+The directive itself resides in <b>NgFormsModule</b>.
 </p>
 <p align="justify">
 Here is an example of how to combine it with ngModels instances seamlessly: